Workers’ Compensation Attorney Lawyer – Do I Have a Case?

 You could also call the workers’ compensation insurance company managing the claim if you don’t have an attorney handling your case.
 You can also call the Iowa Division of Workers’ Compensation at 50319-0209, 1000 East Grand Avenue, Des Moines, Iowa.
 The phone numbers are (800) JOB-IOWA or 515-281-5387.

-Workers’ compensation claims can take either weeks or months to get approval.
+Workers’ Compensation claims can take either weeks or months to get approval.
 It is best to keep in constant contact with your personal injury attorney in charge of your workers’ compensation claim.
 They will be able to provide you with status updates and provide you legal advice on what to do if your workers’ comp claim is denied.

 Des Moines Workers’ Compensation Attorneys